 I call the models from 1988 the 3rd generation these are the pioneers of today's Sinn 103 Chronograph.
 They appeared with automatic Valjoux 7750 and manual Valjoux 7760.

-The first hand-wound models had a Girard-Perregaux Submariner case and the Sinn 103B had a Movado Sub Sea case.
+The first models of the Sinn 103A had a Girard-Perregaux Submariner case and the Sinn 103B had a Movado Sub Sea case.

 Only small numbers were assembled, only with the new housings, whose shape has remained almost unchanged to this day, did large numbers come.